Best Bait for Small Creek Fishing

 1. Trout: Often the stars of small creek fishing, trout respond well to live worms like nightcrawlers and red wigglers, which mimic their natural diet.
 When these are not available, artificial flies—especially nymphs and dry flies—are perfect for imitating the small insects that trout feed on.

 2. Panfish: Including bluegills and sunfish, these small but feisty fish are particularly attracted to insects.
-Using live baits such as crickets or grasshoppers can yield great results.
+Using live bait such as crickets or grasshoppers can yield great results.
 For those who prefer artificial baits, small jigs or soft plastic grubs in bright colors can be very effective.

 3. Smallmouth Bass: This species, while larger than most creek fish, can still be targeted in streams.
 Small live minnows or artificial minnows work well, as do crayfish imitations, which are part of their natural diet.
 Soft plastics rigged on light jig heads can also be productive, particularly in natural shades that blend into the creek environment.